Florida music festival stage collapses day before three-day concert slated to begin

 A portion of a stage for the Rolling Loud music festival collapsed Thursday inside the Hard Rock Stadium in Miami Gardens, Florida just one day before the concert was scheduled to take place.

+Concert organizers said a screen at one of the stages fell but no one was hurt.
 Miami-Dade fire officials told FOX affiliate WSVN-TV that it did not receive calls about the incident.
-The news outlet reported that no one was injured.

-Crews have been working in the Miami Gardens venue for over a week setting up multiple stages for the three-day festival that is slated to feature hip hop acts "21 Savage," DaBaby" and "A$SAP Rocky."
+Crews have been working in the venue -- home of the Miami Dolphins NFL team -- for over a week setting up multiple stages for the three-day festival that is slated to feature hip hop acts 21 Savage, DaBaby and A$AP Rocky.

+In a social media post, organizers said the incident won't prevent the event from moving forward, saying "The show goes on!"

+"In case you see it on the news, a screen fell down at one of our stages.
+Nobody was hurt and it will be fixed before doors open tomorrow," the post read.

 CLICK HERE TO GET THE FOX NEWS APP